Shtivi/RDR2-Personal-Dog/README.md

 - In order to recover your dog's health, it needs to be fed with hunted prey.
 - The mod provides full ingame tutorials and hints.
 - You may give your dog a name and change it anytime ingame.
-- You may dismiss your dog anytime.
+- You may dismiss your dog at anytime.

 ### Known issues:
 - Dogs original color is not saved, and a default color is used.
 This is because there is no way (that I know about) to retrieve a peds outfit index.
 If you know anything about it, let me know.